 It’s no secret that kids love snacks, so packing them a couple of snack options will earn you major points.
 Though snacks are a great way to refuel, they also come in handy as a bribe to help that one kid of yours reach the summit.

-As pictured above, our kids have their own hiking backpacks that we use to pack their snacks or lunches, water, extra socks, hats, gloves, etc. We have had these backpacks for a year and my kids love the independence it gives them.
+As you can see from my pictures, our kids have their own hiking backpacks that we use to pack their snacks or lunches, water, extra socks, hats, gloves, etc. We’ve had these backpacks for two years and my kids love the independence it gives them.
 We also love that they spread the load so us parents aren’t carting around all our supplies along with our 35-pound toddler!

 Before we set out for any hike, we like to talk to our kids about what to expect.
 We always mention the length of the hike, weather conditions, possible trail obstacles and the highlight of the hike (ex: a summit, waterfall, lookout, lake, etc.).
 For our winter hikes, we remind them that the path may be icy or slippery—and to be cautious.
 As we go along a hard hike, we also like to give them updates of where we are on the trail so that they know there may be a steep section, but the view at the top will be worth it, for example.